Migraine vs Cluster Headaches: What’s the Difference?

 The cluster attack lasts 15 min to 3 hours.
 Unmedicated, mine last 2-2.5 hours.
 Then it vanishes!
 Typically I have 1-4 of these per day.
 They can occur day or night.
 My first attack begins at 2 am.

 The excruciating pain of an attack is beyond comprehension.
 While in attack, I will do anything to make it stop.
 I am restless, pacing, rocking, squeezing my head, and more.
 When not in attack, I will do anything to avoid feeling that ever again.

 What are cluster shadows?

 Cluster is not only about an attack.
 I also experience cluster shadows.
 The shadows are signs that the beast is near.
 My left eye may get red and irritated, though the pain doesn’t escalate, but it feels as if it might any second.
 My trigeminal nerve may feel irritable as well.
 During this time, I don't feel well and am slower at my daily activities.

-If I had to give an award to each disease I would choose these.
-Migraine wins longest duration.
-Cluster wins most intense pain.
+If I had to give an award to each disease, I would choose these.
+Migraine wins the longest duration.
+Cluster wins the most intense pain.

 Share your migraine and/or cluster attack symptoms to help others understand the debilitating natures of both!